silogen/tanuu-omni-nodes/README.md

 Taskfile.yaml           # used by command `devbox task TASKNAME`
 ```

-Actual deployment files are created from the templates like this:
+Actual deployment files are created from the templates (**) like this:
 ```
-kubeconfig.tmpl --> clustername-kubeconfig          # Where to find & how to auth to the work cluster claim.tmpl      --> clustername-composition.yaml    # NodeGroupClaim.
-Pod types: omni-worker, omni-ctrl.
+claim.tmpl      --> TAG-composition.yaml            # NodeGroupClaim.
+Image types: omni-worker, omni-ctrl.
+                                                    # uses kubectl apply (**) to activate Crossplane
+                                                    # Images based on talos linux

-cluster.tmpl    --> clustername-cluster.yaml        # Cluster, ControlPlane, Workers.
+cluster.tmpl    --> TAG-cluster.yaml                # Cluster, ControlPlane, Workers.
 What kind of cluster, controlplane & workers.
+                                                    # Used with `omnictl` (**) to tell omni what kind of kubernets cluster we'll have.

+kubeconfig.tmpl --> TAG-kubeconfig                  # API endpoint to the work cluster
 ```
+For more details, see below "Walkthroughs".

 ## Usage